 For travelling outside of the city to destinations further afoot, there’s a standard flat-rate set by the government.
 Be sure to check the rate card to ensure you’re getting a fair price.

 One of the best ways to get that extra mile (literally) out of your trip is to ride around the city on bike.
 While I can’t say that Taipei is friendliest city in the world for cyclists, it’s hardly the worst either.
 Some areas of the city, particularly the boardwalks around the Tamsui River and Keelung River, are lovely to check out on a biking trip.

 Outside of most MRT stations, you’ll find stations for YouBike, a local bicycle rental service operating within the city.
 Bike rentals can be returned to any YouBike station around Taipei.
 The rental fee is determined by the amount of time used and can be paid for conveniently using an EasyCard.

-Of all the options of getting around Taipei, none is less appealing than driving.
-Within minutes of arriving in Taipei and battling for supremacy on the city streets, you’ll discover just how ill-advised it would be!
+Of all the options for getting around, none is less appealing than driving.
+Within minutes of arriving and battling for supremacy on the city streets, you’ll discover just how ill-advised it would be!

 If you absolutely must rent a car in Taipei, you’ll need an International Driver’s License.
 Many hotels can help you arrange a rental.

-Another less expensive (although, to many, probably even more nerve-wracking) option for driving in Taipei is to hire a motorcycle.
+Another less expensive (although, to many, probably even more nerve-wracking) option is to hire a motorcycle.
 It’s as a quick and cheap way of getting around, but not one I would necessarily advise!